FranciscoYlderlan/Frontend-Movie-Rating/README.md

 - Vite
 - Javascript
 - .JSX
-- Started a completed frontend project in React.js
+- Start a complete frontend project in React.js

 ## 🚀 About me